- Fixed Income Portfolio Manager

 United States, Institutional

-It’s no surprise that markets are still in a state of flux as we enter the second half of 2024.
-Several underlying forces are driving the new regime of higher inflation and cyclical volatility, among them, the deteriorating fiscal position in the US, a financial system awash with excess savings and liquidity, and the impact of escalating geopolitical risk on supply chains.
+In an era of increased central bank policy divergence, fixed income investors face a new, more volatile reality.
+Several underlying forces are driving this new regime of higher inflation and cyclical volatility, among them, the deteriorating fiscal position in the US, a financial system awash with excess savings and liquidity, and the impact of escalating geopolitical risk on supply chains.

-Against this backdrop, it is difficult for central banks around the world to set policy with conviction.
+Against this backdrop, it is difficult for central banks to set policy with conviction, especially as tariffs command the world’s attention.
 At the same time, lags in monetary stimulus are becoming exacerbated, so the cycle of market swings and uncertainty continues.

 For fixed income investors, we believe a key implication of this environment has been rising interest-rate volatility.
-In the US, volatility increased from 4.2% after the global financial crisis to 7.2% following the significant rebasing of US inflation in March 2022.1 Income-orientated strategies that hold large, static exposures to credit markets have felt the unsettling impact of this new era of higher US interest-rate volatility.
+US interest rate volatility, as measured by the Bloomberg US Treasury Index, has moved to the highest levels of the post global financial crisis era following the significant rebasing of US inflation in March 2022.1 Income-orientated strategies that hold large, static exposures to credit markets have felt the unsettling impact of this new era of higher US interest-rate volatility.
 (Figure 1).

-Faced with these market dynamics, it has become increasingly important — as I discussed recently in this publication — to mitigate the risk of volatile interest rates while seeking to capture the opportunities available from the fluctuating performance of the US credit sector relative to US Treasuries.
+Faced with these market dynamics, it has become increasingly important — as I discussed in another article — to mitigate the risk of volatile interest rates while seeking to capture the opportunities available from the fluctuating performance of the US credit sector relative to US Treasuries.
 In my view, rotating between US credit sectors and US Treasuries as valuations evolve is a potentially compelling way of navigating this environment.

 There are a number of bright spots in the outlook for the US economy.
 Among various factors, with household wealth looking relatively healthy and these assets generally not overly sensitive to interest rates, a slowdown triggered by reduced consumer spending looks less likely.
-I therefore see limited scope for downside in investment-grade credit spreads.
+I therefore see limited scope for downside in investment-grade credit spreads and believe spreads could continue to trade in this tight range for some time.

 More specifically, the resilience of the business landscape reflects a prudent approach by many US corporates in recent years.
 This began during the pandemic, when companies took out debt and put cash on their balance sheets, akin to an insurance policy.
 They then chose to pay that debt down when the economy recovered more quickly than expected in 2021.
 Even before the chance for late-cycle re-leveraging in 2022, the US Federal Reserve started raising rates, so companies cut spending or dividends to protect balance sheets further.
 The upshot now is, I believe, a strong credit story.

-By contrast, with the yield spread for US BB high-yield bonds hovering around 1.8% to 2%, these valuations are less appealing.2 That said, we believe attractive opportunities exist in certain sectors of the market — notably energy, global banking and some utilities — that are still pricing in disruption.
+By contrast, with the yield spread for US BB high-yield bonds hovering just over 1.5%, these valuations are less appealing.2 That said, we believe attractive opportunities exist in certain sectors of the market — notably energy, global banking and some utilities — that are still pricing in disruption.

 In my view, today’s investment landscape demands a nimble and dynamic approach to credit positioning.
 In particular, maintaining a higher level of “dry powder” while spreads are tight offers investors the potential to buy on dips when spreads are relatively more attractive.